Student Loan Debt Collection in Florida

 Treasury Offset Program

 The Treasury Offset Program intercepts federal payments owed to the borrower and applies them to the outstanding student loan balance.
 Tax refunds are the most common target.
-The government can also offset up to 15% of Social Security retirement and disability benefits, federal salary payments, and other federal disbursements.
+The program can also offset up to 15% of Social Security retirement and disability benefits, federal salary payments, and other federal disbursements.
 No court order is required.

 Social Security benefits are normally exempt from garnishment by private creditors under federal law.
-That protection does not apply when the federal government is the creditor collecting through the Treasury Offset Program.
+That exemption does not apply when the federal government is the creditor collecting through the Treasury Offset Program.
 A retired borrower receiving $2,000 per month in Social Security can lose up to $300 per month to offset.

 Credit Reporting and Federal Benefits